georgiiv/subtitleController/README.md

 # SubtitleController
-A dekstop app that allow you to move your subtitles backward and forward
+A dekstop app that allows you to move your subtitles backward and forward

 Devlepoled by Georgi Ivanov using Ruby